Plumsail/forms-docs/source/design-sp.rst

 Related Items/Documents
 --------------------------------------------------
-List or Library control allows you to show another SharePoint List or Library within the form.
+:ref:`designer-listorlibrary` control allows you to show another SharePoint List or Library within the form.
 It also allows users to add new items, change or delete existing ones, directly from the current form.

 |pic12|